knative/docs/community/samples/serving/helloworld-python-bentoml/README.md

 A simple machine learning model with API serving that is written in python and using [BentoML](https://github.com/bentoml/BentoML).
-BentoML is an open source framework for high performance ML model serving.
+BentoML is an open source framework for high performance ML model serving, which supports all major machine learning frameworks including Keras, Tensorflow, PyTorch, Fast.ai, XGBoost and etc.

 This sample will walk you through the steps of creating and deploying a machine learning model using python.
 It will use BentoML to package a classifier model trained